 Located in a diverse community close to Madison, Milwaukee, and Chicago, Beloit is a selective undergraduate liberal arts college that attracts students from across the United States and the world.
 The college emphasizes excellence in teaching, learning beyond the traditional classroom, international perspectives, and collaborative research among students and faculty.
 It is recognized as one of the Colleges That Change Lives.

 How to Apply

 Application review will begin immediately and will continue until the position is filled.
-Please submit cover letter and resume to the link below.
+Please submit your cover letter and resume to the link provided below.